A Penny Well Spent

 Jean’s face sunk and she let out a little whimper at her pretend husband’s unconvincing acting.

 ‘Forgive my husband,’ she said.
-‘He’s very excited.’
+‘He’s very excited.
+And he always acts like a total idiot when he’s excited.’

 ‘Of course,’ said the woman sympathetically.
 ‘Men do love their toilets.’